zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 #### 2.4.2.
 Verify Downloaded Tarball

-The Zeppe-Lin rootfs tarball is signed using GPG.
-Verifying the authenticity and integrity of downloaded files is highly encouraged for security purposes but not strictly required.
-If `gpg(1)` is available, you can verify the tarball using the following commands.
-Make sure to replace `${VERSION}` with the version you downloaded:
+The tarball is signed with GPG.
+For security, it's highly recommended (but not required) to verify its integrity.
+Replace `${VERSION}` with your version and run:

     # gpg --keyserver keyserver.ubuntu.com --recv-keys 59ec1986fbd902cf
     # gpg --verify rootfs-${VERSION}-x86_64.tar.xz{.sig,}